 Cook in Advance

-Also, don't be shy.
-Telling your partner it's his or her turn to make dinner.
+Also, don't be shy about asking for help.
+Tell your partner it's his or her turn to make dinner.
 Ask friends to drop off meals when you're having a flare.
 Look into prepared meal delivery plans, too.

 Be a Savvy Shopper